Sodium metatungstate

 Sodium metatungstate is the inorganic compound with the formula Na6[H2W12O40], sometimes written 3Na2WO4·9WO3·H2O.
-It also called as sodium polytungstate (SPT).
+It is also referred to as sodium polytungstate (SPT).
 This salt has been used in the manufacture of dense aqueous solutions.
 Sodium metatungstate exists as white solid.
 The anion is the polyoxotungstate [H2W12O40]6-, which features six-coordinated tungsten(VI) centers interconnected with doubly- and triply bridging oxo ligands.

 Due to its very high solubility in water (max. density 3.1 g/cm3), SPT is widely used as to produce "heavy liquid" for gravity separation (sink /float analysis) and density gradient centrifugation.
 It has significant advantages when compared to zinc chloride solution or the toxic halogenated carbons for sink-swim analysis.
 Aqueous SPT is non-toxic (unlike the denser Clerici solution), non-flammable, odorless, reusable and additionally it has a low viscosity.